 www.japaneseteagardensf.com

-The Japanese Tea Garden has similar affordable rates like the Conservatory of the Flowers.
-Only in this case, the Japanese Tea Garden offers free admission to residents and veterans.
-This means, if you’re a veteran or traveling with one or more, it’s free to visit.
-The country’s oldest public Japanese garden, it opened in 1894 as part of the World’s Fair.
-Today, some of the original structures remain, including the popular Tea House and Drum Bridge.
-Yet another beautiful spot in Golden Gate Park, the garden is renowned for its Japanese architecture and landscapes.
-Lastly, you find it interesting to know that the original gardener Makoto Hagiwara, is known as the inventor the modern fortune cookie.
+The Japanese Tea Garden has affordable rates similar to those of the Conservatory of the Flowers.
+Only in this case does the Japanese Tea Garden offer free admission to residents and veterans.
+This means that if you’re a veteran or traveling with one or more, it’s free to visit.
+The country’s oldest public Japanese garden opened in 1894 as part of the World’s Fair.
+Some original structures remain today, including the famous Tea House and Drum Bridge.
+This is another beautiful spot in Golden Gate Park, where the garden is renowned for its Japanese architecture and landscapes.
+Lastly, you will find it interesting that the original gardener, Makoto Hagiwara, is known as the inventor of the modern fortune cookie.

 Related: iChina: Best New Silicon Valley Restaurant